 In the same day, patients undergo measurement of bone mineral density, are assessed by a physician or a nurse practitioner and discuss the results of their bone density test and fracture risk with their provider in “real-time.”
 Your provider may order X-rays, blood and urinary tests, and (in rare cases) a bone biopsy.
 Such comprehensive, in-depth assessment allows our physician specialists to formulate personalized recommendations for preventive or therapeutic actions.

 Osteoporosis, or porous bone, is a disease characterized by low bone mass and structural deterioration of bone tissue.
 This leads to bone fragility and an increased susceptibility to fractures of the hips, spine, and wrists.
-While bone loss can be slowed down by calcium and vitamin D supplements and lifestyle changes, an appropriate treatment must be individualized based on in-depth evaluation of a patient’s skeletal health.
-Prescription medicines are available that prevent progression of the disease and significantly reduce fracture risk.
+While bone loss can be slowed down by calcium and vitamin D supplements and lifestyle changes, an appropriate treatment must be individualized based on an in-depth evaluation of a patient’s skeletal health.
+Prescription medicines are available that prevent the progression of the disease and significantly reduce fracture risk.

 On the left is a cut-through of a vertebra from a woman with normal bone density.
-Note the fine and well organized trabecular pattern inside the bone.
+Note the fine and well-organized trabecular pattern inside the bone.
 On the right is a vertebra from a woman with osteoporosis.
 Note the rarefied trabecular pattern, disconnected trabeculae and even some holes in the trabecular mesh of the bone tissue.
 All these changes decrease bone strength.

 - 25 million Americans are affected, 80% of whom are women.
 Of these, 7-8 million have osteoporosis and 17 million have low bone mass and increased risk.

 - 1 of every 2 women & 1 in 8 men will have an osteoporosis-related fracture during their lifetime.